By Dr Julie Lindstrom, a specialist at City Fertility Centre Brisbane

 At City Fertility, we pride ourselves on offering the latest techniques to give our patients the best care and maximise their chances of falling pregnant.

-We now offer state-of-the-art genetic testing, called PGT-A (preimplantation genetic testing – aneuploidy) for patients who are interested in screening embryos prior to transfer and achieve a pregnancy faster knowing they have transferred normal embryos.
+We now offer state-of-the-art genetic testing called PGT-A (preimplantation genetic testing – aneuploidy) for patients interested in screening embryos before transfer and achieving a pregnancy faster, knowing they have transferred normal embryos.
 This is a minimally invasive technique and can improve implantation rates significantly.

-Genetic testing is one of the highly advanced scientific techniques that City Fertility uses to boost your chances not only of falling pregnant but also having a healthy baby.
+Genetic testing is one of the highly advanced scientific techniques that City Fertility uses to boost your chances of falling pregnant and having a healthy baby.

 A sophisticated screening process for chromosome abnormalities and genetic disorders, it has helped many IVF couples achieve pregnancy by allowing only chromosomally normal embryos to be implanted into the uterus.

-Like anything in life, the embryos you create are a bit of a lottery: some people seem to get lucky and create perfect embryos and fall pregnant easily without complications.
-For others, it can be harder and fertility assistance is required to help achieve a healthy embryo and hopefully a pregnancy and baby.
+Like anything in life, the embryos you create are a bit of a lottery: some people get lucky, create perfect embryos, and fall pregnant easily without complications.
+For others, it can be harder, and fertility assistance is required to help achieve a healthy embryo and, hopefully, a pregnancy and baby.

 Depending on your age, anywhere from 30% to over 90% of the embryos you create can be chromosomally abnormal with the incorrect number of chromosomes.